huxh-labs/PlantGFM/README.md

 1. data_path: default=None,Path to the fine-tuning dataset.
 2. model_path: default=None,Path to the pre-trained model.
 3. checkpoint_path: default=None, Path to a saved checkpoint, if available, to resume training from a previous state.
-4. problem_type: default="regression", Determines the type of task; it can be `regression`, `classification`.
-5. max_length: default=1000, Maximum length of the input sequences.
+4. max_length: default=1000, Maximum length of the input sequences.
 Inputs longer than this will be truncated.
 6. run_name: default="run", Name of the training run, useful for organizing and distinguishing different experiments.
 7. output_dir: default="./output", Directory where the output, including the trained model and logs, will be saved.
 8. optim: default="adamw_hf",default is AdamW as implemented by Hugging Face.